-The BEST method is dedicated to nonlayered soils that should also be uniform and with a uniform soil water content at the beginning of the infiltration run (Lassabatere, Angulo-Jaramillo, Soria-Ugalde, Simunek, & Haverkamp, 2009; Lassabatere et al., 2006) and contain no macropore network (Lassabatere et al., 2014).
-However, completely homogeneous soils probably do not exist in natural environments (Reynolds & Elrick, 2002).
-Therefore, the hydraulic conductivity obtained by an infiltrometer method, such as BEST, should probably be considered as an equivalent conductivity, that is, the conductivity of a rigid, homogeneous, and isotropic porous medium characterized by infiltration rates that are those actually measured on real soils (Bagarello et al., 2010).
+The BEST method is dedicated to non-layered soils that should also be uniform and with a uniform soil water content at the beginning of the infiltration run (Lassabatere et al., 2006, 2009) and contain no macropore network (Lassabatere et al., 2014).
+However, completely homogeneous soils probably do not exist in natural environments (Reynolds and Elrick, 2002).
+Therefore, the hydraulic conductivity obtained by an infiltrometer method, such as BEST, should probably be considered as an equivalent conductivity, i.e. the conductivity of a rigid, homogeneous and isotropic porous medium characterized by infiltration rates that are those actually measured on real soils (Bagarello et al., 2010).
 For the case of stratified media, the layer with the lowest hydraulic conductivity may rule flow and consequently cumulative infiltration at the surface.
-Therefore, water infiltration data can be regarded as more representative of the hydraulic behaviour of the less permeable layer, and BEST parameters may be assigned to the less permeable layer.
-Such an approach was proposed by Lassabatere et al. (2010) for a stratified medium with a low-permeability sedimentary layer at the surface.
+Therefore, water infiltration data can be regarded as more representative of the hydraulic behavior of the less permeable layer, and BEST parameters may be assigned to the less permeable layer.
+Such an approach was proposed by Lassabatere et al. (2010) for a stratified medium with a low permeability sedimentary layer at the surface.
 The ability of the BEST method to distinguish between crusted and noncrusted soils was also demonstrated by Souza et al. (2014).
-The experiments presented in this study support these previous findings and suggest that if any crust forms at the surface, Beerkan infiltration tests should detect the impact on flow and BEST estimates should better characterize the hydraulic properties of the crust.
+The experiments presented in this study support these previous findings and suggest that if any crust forms at the surface.
+Beerkan infiltration tests should detect the impact on flow and BEST estimates should better characterize the hydraulic properties of the crust.

-3.3 Comparing infiltrometer runs against rainfall simulation experiments
+3.3.
+Comparing infiltrometer runs against rainfall simulation experiments

-Capillary flow effects in the late phase of the simulated rainfall were likely negligible because the buffer area avoided the edge effects around the ring.
-This circumstance likely determined a near-vertical wetting front, that is, a one-dimensional process, in the soil volume underlying the confined plot surface.
-On the other hand, three-dimensional infiltration experiments were carried out according to the BEST procedure.
-Therefore, the comparison between the infiltrometer run and the rainfall simulation experiment cannot be established in terms of steady-state infiltration rates due to the differences in flow dimension and therefore requires additional consideration.
+Capillary flow effects in the late phase of the simulated rainfall were likely negligible since the buffer area avoided edge effects around the ring.
+This circumstance likely determined a nearvertical wetting front, i.e. a one-dimensional process, in the soil volume underlying the confined plot surface.
+On the other hand, 3-D infiltration experiments were carried out according to the BEST procedure.
+Therefore, the comparison between the infiltrometer run and the simulation experiment rainfall cannot be established in terms of steady-state infiltration rates due to the differences in flow dimension and therefore requires additional consideration.